 🧡 Storage

-The cake is best eaten on the day it's decorated with the glaze.
-It will store in the fridge for a few days after that, but the icing tends to separate.
+If decorating with the glaze, it's best eaten on the day it's decorated with the glaze as it tends to separate after a day or so.
+The cake will store in the fridge for a few days after that and also freezes well for up to 3 months.

 🍰 Looking for more gluten-free cake inspiration?